MadeinPh1la/arche-api/docs/mcp/README.md

   Fetch historical OHLCV bars for one or more tickers over a time window (paginated).

 - `system.health`
-  Cheap health indicator for the Stacklion API via MCP.
+  Cheap health indicator for the Arche API via MCP.

 - `system.metadata`
   Static metadata about MCP/interface versions and usage limits (intervals, page size, range constraints, etc.).